 Rev. Vanacore enjoys traveling, learning languages, and cultivating his life-long passions of music and martial arts.
 He lives in Manhattan with his lovely wife Rosa, who is an Immigration lawyer and activist.

 Director of Music

-Currently in his fourth year on staff, Chris Whittaker was recently appointed Music Director after having served in interim and assistant roles.
+Currently in his sixth year on staff, Chris Whittaker was appointed Music Director after having served in interim and assistant roles.
 A composer, conductor, and pianist from York, PA, Chris’s musical language of jazz, classical, and gospel melds genres and brings people together.
 As a composer, Chris’s music has been performed and broadcast throughout the United States.

 Chris is the co-founder and Music Director of the Washington Heights Chamber Orchestra, a non-profit organization committed to engaging the community through free concerts and educational programming.
 He also serves as the founding Music Director of Marble Collegiate Church’s “Jazz Revelation” worship service.

 Previously, Chris studied orchestral conducting with Kenneth Kiesler and Stuart Malina.
 His composition teachers include Philip Lasser, Christopher Theofanidis, and Nicholas Maw.
 Chris has served a diverse range of denominations and worship styles and brings over 10 years of music ministry experience to his new post at Fort Washington Collegiate Church.

 Originally from El Cerro, New Mexico, Zachary came to New York as a student at The New School where he studied Visual Art and Non-Fiction Writing.
 When he wasn't studying, Zachary worked as a studio multi-instrumentalist, moonlighting as a session musician and producer for smaller independent labels, and has recorded and performed with such musical groups as Alaska Alaska, Parker/Bird, Mainland, Oh!
 My Blackbird, Columbus, and Waldo.